BU-CS633/iLab/README.md

 Project detail can be found in [this Google Docs](https://docs.google.com/document/d/1LrAqqTd58ldKJLBiHCrjrwJL641t1vtTooFNEX3d2c8/edit?usp=sharing)

+Codebase is located at https://github.com/BU-CS633/iLab, and you can access the production with https://ilab-cs633.onrender.com.

 ## Development Workflow
 Trunk based development will be used to allow smooth collaboration and faster feature release.
 The implementation is below: